Backtesting The Pullback Strategy On SPY

 The S&P 500 index has known multiple pullbacks in price throughout the past 25 years.

-By executing backtests we can deduct which pullbacks would have been beneficial for investors.
+By executing backtests, we can deduct which pullbacks would have been beneficial for investors.

 The pullback strategy results appear to be consistent.